falcosecurity/falco-website/content/en/docs/setup/packages.md

 ```

 * `falco-kmod-inject.service` injects the kernel module and exits.
 This unit remains after exit to detach the kernel module when the `falco-kmod.service` will be stopped.
 * `falco-kmod.service` instance of Falco running the kernel module.
-Since the kernel module is the default Falco driver, you can also use the `falco` alias to start/stop it once enabled.
 * `falcoctl-artifact-follow.service` instance of Falcoctl that searches for new rulesets.
 This unit will be stopped when `falco-kmod.service` terminates.

 The Falcoctl service is strictly related to the Falco one: